Learn from some of our Supportive Employers about the benefits of employing Reservists.

 Simon believes that Reservists are some of the most inspiring and passionate people he has met.

 "There is a great culture among Defence personnel.
 The morale, their willingness to help out and talk about what they do is really impressive.
 I have had Reservists in my company before and I hope to employ more.
 They have a great work ethic and are just all round good members of a team," said Simon

-"Interacting with a lot of Defence personnel has given me ample opportunity to hear they great stories.
-One of the things I most admire is there passion a willingness to always get really involved."
+"Interacting with a lot of Defence personnel has given me ample opportunity to hear their great stories.
+One of the things I most admire is their passion willingness to always get really involved."

 Margaret Jenyns - Director of Rehabilitation and Compensation Claims

 The Department of Veteran Affairs (DVA) mission is to support those who serve or have served in defence of our nation and commemorate their service and sacrifice.

 As the Director of Rehabilitation and Compensation Claims in Brisbane, Margaret Jenyns team has four Defence Reservists in it.
 When they are required to take leave from their civilian role to provide Reserve service, the DVA has access to Employer Support Payment Scheme (ESPS) Payments to help offset the gaps in her team.